mattheworiordan/ably-cli/README.md

-  --host=<value>          Override the host endpoint for all product API calls --name=<value>          (required) Name of the app --tls-only              Whether the app should accept TLS connections only
+  --host=<value>          Override the host endpoint for all product API calls --name=<value>          (required) Name of the app --tls-only              Whether the app should accept TLS connections only --token=<value>         Authenticate using an Ably Token or JWT Token instead of an API key

 DESCRIPTION
   Create a new app